Text: Sander Kersten

 Easily Accessible With Baltic’s busiest airport, located only 30 minutes from the city centre and with direct flight from almost hundred international cities, Riga can easily be reached from all corners of the world.
 Furthermore, Riga is compact enough to be enjoyed by foot, minimizing the travel times between hotel, venues and tourist sights.

+Riga Out There DMC has a dedicated team who will tailor your incentive to your precise requirements, combining transfer, hotels, restaurants, team building incentives, fun group activities and evening entertainment ensure that all the participants enjoys Riga to its fullest.
 Creativity, flexibility and attention to detail are fundamental reasons for why Travel Out There is the premier DMC in Riga!